IRAQ – The Trip

 Following the 2003 invasion of Iraq, the area around Babylon came under the control of US troops who built the military base “Camp Alpha”, with a helipad and other facilities on ancient Babylonian ruins during the Iraq War.
 US forces caused irreparable damage to the archaeological record.
 They caused substantial damage to the Ishtar Gate, one of the most famous monuments from antiquity.
 US military vehicles crushed 2,600-year-old brick pavements, archaeological fragments were scattered across the site, more than 12 trenches were driven into ancient deposits and military earth-moving projects contaminated the site for future generations of scientists.

-The entrance to Babylon is a gate made from bright-blue bricks and a gold overlay, looks like it could have been transplanted from Vegas, or Disneyland*.
+The entrance to Babylon is a gate made from bright blue bricks and a gold overlay, looks like it could have been transplanted from Vegas, or Disneyland*.
 Babylon was transformed from an archeological site to the jewel of Saddam’s vanity projects—and then to an occupied territory under the Americans.
-Today, it seems to fall between picnic site and abandoned theme park.
+Today, it seems to fall between a picnic site and an abandoned theme park.

 The museum is well worth seeing.
 The highlight is the “panel” of the Upper Ishtar Gate, one of only two in Iraq.
 24 are at the Pergamon Museum in Berlin, 12 are in Istanbul and 2 are in Chicago.

-Saddam siphoned millions into the rebuilding, and pushed to have the reconstruction built on the foundations of the original site.
-The project was not only nationalistic, but also narcissistic and megalomaniacal.
+Saddam siphoned millions into the rebuilding and pushed to have the reconstruction built on the foundations of the original site.
+The project was not only nationalistic but also narcissistic and megalomaniacal.
 Saddam wanted every Iraqi to know that he rebuilt Babylon.
 The point is that it’s not just an archaeological reconstruction of the city of Babylon for the sake of science and history and the past.
-It’s an idealization of that history for the purposes of the cementing of the legitimacy of the regime’s presence.”
+It’s an idealization of that history for the cementing of the legitimacy of the regime’s presence.”

 When Saddam heard that Nebuchadnezzar had stamped the bricks of ancient Babylon with his name and titles, he ordered that the reconstruction mimic this practice.
 To this day, in the maze behind the Southern Palace, scores of bricks are stamped with a declaration: “In the reign of the victorious Saddam Hussein, the president of the Republic, may God keep him the guardian of the great Iraq and the renovator of its renaissance and the builder of its great civilization, the rebuilding of the great city of Babylon was done in 1987.”